Laurent polynomial mirrors for quiver flag zero loci: Introduction

 \section{Introduction}

 The classification of smooth Fano varieties is an important open question, motivated, in part, by the role Fano varieties play in the minimal model program.
-The classification of Fano varieties is only known up to dimension three: in three dimensions, this was a major undertaking by Iskovskih \cite{Iskovskih1977} and Mori--Mukai \cite{MoriMukai1982}.
-One of the interesting features of the list of Fano threefolds is that all can be found as representation theoretic subvarieties in either toric varieties or quiver flag varieties.
-In both cases, the ambient space is GIT quotient by a product of general linear groups.
+The classification of Fano varieties is only known up to dimension three: in three dimensions, this was a major undertaking by Iskovskih \cite{Iskovskih1977} and Mori--Mukai \cite{MoriMukai1982,MoriMukai2003}.
+One of the interesting features of the list of Fano threefolds is that all can be found as subvarieties cut out by sections of representation theoretic bundles on a GIT quotient $V/\!/G$ \cite{CoatesCortiGalkinKasprzyk2016}.

+A representation theoretic bundle on a smooth GIT quotient $V/\!/G$ is a bundle produced from a representation $E$ of $G$: letting $G$ act diagonally on the product, we obtain a bundle $E_G:=(E \times V)/\!/G \to V/\!/G$.
+In the Mori--Mukai classification, the ambient GIT quotient $V/\!/G$ is in fact either a toric variety or a quiver flag variety.
+When the ambient GIT quotient is a toric variety, a subvariety cut out by a section of a representation theoretic bundle is a toric complete intersection.
+When the ambient GIT quotient is a quiver flag variety, such a subvariety is called a \emph{quiver flag zero locus}.

-Because both toric varieties and quiver flag varieties are combinatorially described, the search for all Fano representation-theoretic subvarieties of toric varieties and quiver flag varieties with bounded codimension is a finite problem.
+The classification of Fano fourfolds in unknown.
+Nevertheless, because both toric varieties and quiver flag varieties are combinatorially described, the search for all Fano representation-theoretic subvarieties of toric varieties and quiver flag varieties with bounded codimension is a finite problem.
 The search for such Fano fourfolds with codimension at most 4 was completed in \cite{CoatesKasprzykPrince2015} for toric varieties and \cite{kalashnikov} for quiver flag varieties.

-Non-deformation equivalent Fano fourfolds are distinguished via their quantum period (which is deformation invariant, but it is not known whether it is is a complete invariant), a power series built of genus 0 Gromov--Witten invariants and computed via \cite{Givental98} for toric varieties and the Abelian/non-Abelian correspondence for quiver flag varieties.
+Under mirror symmetry, Fano varieties are conjectured to correspond to certain Laurent polynomial mirrors.
+A Fano variety $X$ is mirror to a Laurent polynomial $f$ if two power series agree.
+Laurent polynomial mirrors are known for all Fano threefolds and the toric Fano fourfolds found by \cite{CoatesKasprzykPrince2015}.
+In this paper, we find conjectural Laurent polynomial mirrors to $99$ of the $141$ Fano fourfolds found in \cite{kalashnikov}, and verify that the first 20 terms of the period are correct.
+The theoretical basis of this result is a generalization of the famous Gelfand--Cetlin toric degeneration to $Y$-shaped quiver flag varieties, which is of independent interest.
+The degenerate toric variety is a quiver moduli space with nice combinatorial properties.